huggingface/deep-rl-class/unit1/README.md

 To make the most of the course, my advice is to:

-- Participate in Discord channel and join a study group.
+- **Participate in Discord** and join a study group.
-- Read multiple time the theory part and takes some notes
+- **Read multiple times** the theory part and takes some notes
 - Don’t just do the colab.
-When you learn something try to change the environment, change the parameters and read the libraries documentations.
+When you learn something, try to change the environment, change the parameters and read the libraries' documentation.
 Have fun 🥳
+- Struggling is **a good thing in learning**.
+It means that you start to build new skills.
+Deep RL is a complex topic and it takes time to understand.
+Try different approaches, use our additional readings, and exchange with classmates on discord.

 ## This is a course built with you 👷🏿‍♀️